melodiw82/Tic-Tac-Toe/README.md

 2. Although code has descriptive variables and is self-explanatory ,inline comments are there for explanation.

 ## How to play
-1. Clone the repository
+1. clone this repository

-2. Go to src file and press ' alt + D '
+2. open src file and press ' alt + D '

-3. Type ' cmd '
+3. type ' cmd '

-4. In cmd.exe type ' java TicTacToe.java '
+4. in cmd.exe type ' javac *.java ' and press enter

+5. now type ' java TicTacToe '

-5. Press enter and enjoy playing :)
+6. press enter and enjoy playing :)